 It’s been a little while since I have wrote about the nutrition aspect to hockey performance in my blog.
-Coming into the hockey performance industry I spoke and wrote a lot about sports nutrition as I felt it was an area that doesn’t get talked about nearly enough in this sport.
+Coming into the hockey performance industry, I spoke and wrote a lot about sports nutrition as I felt it was an area that doesn’t get talked about nearly enough in this sport.

-This includes guidelines and outlines to follow with their food intake, water intake but also some supplement suggestions as well.
+This includes guidelines and outlines to follow with their food intake, water intake, but also some supplement suggestions as well.
 The supplement industry isn’t exactly about making products that work unfortunately, they are about making products that make money.
 There is a certain criteria supplements need to go through in order for me to recommend them to my athletes and that’s the main reason why you will notice I’m never recommending anything crazy, nor should anybody else.

-Both food and supplements strategies should be completely based on the individual and be comprised of methods that have been proven out through the research to create a desired body composition result or performance boost within the athlete.
+Both food and supplement strategies should be completely based on the individual and be comprised of methods that have been proven out through the research to create a desired body composition result or performance boost within the athlete.

-Throughout my blog series I have talked about game day nutrition, how hockey players can gain weight, how hockey players can drop body fat and in my other articles, videos and posts I have discussed different strategies as well.
-My aim is to keep this info coming and present to you guys today the best possible way in which you can fuel yourself for a tournament and offer techniques and strategies in which to do so.
+Throughout my blog series I have talked about game day nutrition, how hockey players can gain weight, how hockey players can drop body fat and in my other articles, videos, and posts I have discussed different strategies as well.
+My aim is to keep this info coming and present to you today the best possible way in which you can fuel yourself for a tournament and offer techniques and strategies in which to do so.

 There are three things that are important to discuss when it comes to optimizing your tournament day nutrition so you can take home that MVP trophy along with that tournament championship: